teachingaway/teachingaway.github.io/_posts/2014-01-01-raising-capital-for-startups.md

 * [How to select your angel investors](http://cdixon.org/2009/11/03/how-to-select-your-angel-investors/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
 Don't reach for the “celebrity” investors.
 Celebrity investors might help generate buzz, but a startup is a long trip.
 Look for investors who will actually roll up their sleeves and help you after the initial buzz dies down.

-* [What is an accredited investor?](http://www.startupcompanylawyer.com/2009/04/03/what-is-an-accredited-investor/) [*Yokum Taku*](https://twitter.com/Yokum), 2009.
+* [What is an accredited investor](http://www.startupcompanylawyer.com/2009/04/03/what-is-an-accredited-investor/)? [*Yokum Taku*](https://twitter.com/Yokum), 2009.
 If you can’t raise money from an established seed fund, then raise money from an experienced and  "accredited" angel investor.
 And if not experienced, at the very least “accredited.”
 (Accredited = sufficiently rich as defined in the securities laws).

 * [Taking Non-Accredited Money – Survival](http://siliconhillslawyer.com/2014/10/01/taking-non-accredited-money-startups/).
-Taking non-accredited money is risky, but sometimes its the only option, especially for startups outside of California and New York.
+[Jose Ancer](https://twitter.com/ancerj), 2014.
+Taking non-accredited money is risky, but sometimes it's the only option, especially for startups outside of California and New York.

 ### How Many Investors?

-* [How Many Investors are Too Many?](http://www.bothsidesofthetable.com/2011/02/22/how-many-investors-are-too-many/) [*Mark Suster*](https://twitter.com/msuster), 2011.
+* [How Many Investors are Too Many](http://www.bothsidesofthetable.com/2011/02/22/how-many-investors-are-too-many/)? [*Mark Suster*](https://twitter.com/msuster), 2011.
 “VC’s are like martinis: the first is good, the second one great, and the third is a headache.”

 * [Party rounds](http://blog.samaltman.com/party-rounds). [*Sam Altman*](https://twitter.com/sama), 2013.
 The rising popularity of party rounds is bad for companies.
 In a typical party round, no single investor cares enough about the company.
-Each investor assumes that at least 1 of the other N investors will be closely involved, but in fact no one is.
-They company may wander off into a very unfocused wilderness.

 - - -

 ## Pitching and Investor Presentations

 * [Pitch yourself, not your idea](http://cdixon.org/2009/11/14/pitch-yourself-not-your-idea/). [*Chris Dixon*](https://twitter.com/cdixon), 2009.
-At an early stage, ideas matter less for their own sake and more insofar as they reflect the creativity and thoughtfulness of the team.
-When pitching your early stage startup, focus on yourself and your team, and what you've built.
 Tell the story of someone who has been building stuff her whole life and now just needs some capital to take it to the next level.

 * [How to Present to Investors](http://paulgraham.com/investors.html). [*Paul Graham*](https://twitter.com/paulg),  2010.
 Practical advice on giving presentations:  describe a compelling product and get right to the demo; focus on a narrow solution to a widespread problem, don't waste time on business models or secondary matters.